wp-plugins/zedity/readme.txt

 **Here is an example of Zedity (the initial 1.0 free version) in action:**
 [youtube https://www.youtube.com/watch?v=7FyhGvPwMvg&rel=0]

->WordPress 3.9 COMPATIBILITY: due to the changes introduced in WordPress 3.9, Zedity versions prior to 3.1.2 are not compatible with WP 3.9.
-Please make sure to upgrade to the latest Zedity version available.
+>WordPress 3.9 COMPATIBILITY: WordPress 3.9 introduced substantial changes.
+Zedity (3.1.2+) is fully compatible with WP3.9, please make sure to upgrade to the latest Zedity version available.

 **More about Zedity...**